 This article describes an automatic failover configuration for an A record where NS1 is configured to automatically shift traffic to a secondary IP (which normally receives no traffic) upon detecting a failure of your primary IP.

-If you're using NS1's built-in monitoring, follow the instructions for creating a PING or TCP monitor.
+If you are using NS1's built-in monitoring, follow the instructions for creating a PING or TCP monitor.
 Alternatively, NS1 provides pre-configured integrations with the following third-party monitoring services:

-For this example we'll use built-in NS1's monitors to configure automated failover.
+For this example, we will use NS1's built-in monitors to configure automated failover.